looarmusic-code/password-security-analysis-engine/README.md

 Do not enter real sensitive credentials when running software in an environment you do not trust.

-## License

-This project is intended to be distributed under the MIT License.

 ## Author

 Developed by Looar (Raul) as a Python and cybersecurity portfolio project.